 Additionally, some companies disclose that your credit could face additional dings once you use the service.
 Actions that impact your credit could include, but aren’t limited to, making a purchase, having an outstanding balance, and missing a payment.

-In some of these instances, the interest you’re charged can be hefty, with some rates advertised as 15% APR or more.
+In some of these instances, the interest you’re charged can be hefty, with some rates coming in north of 20% APR.
 If you’re purchasing a big-ticket item or making several small purchases, these interest charges can add up quickly.
 This means you may end up overpaying for the product you purchased, spending more than you would have if you’d waited to be able to purchase it outright.

-While these services are relatively new, PSECU has been providing financial products like debit and credit cards to our members for over 80 years.
+While these buy now, play later services are relatively new, we’ve been providing financial products like debit and credit cards to our members for over 85 years.
 Learn more about our debit card and credit card offerings and how they can help you shop with confidence today.

 *You can earn $0.10 cash rewards on eligible purchases of $10 or over with a PSECU checking account and one or more qualifying monthly direct deposit(s) totaling at least $500.
 You can earn $0.05 cash rewards on eligible purchases of $10 or over for accounts with a PSECU checking account.
 Certain restrictions may apply.
 See the Visa® Debit Card Rewards Program Terms and Conditions for full details.